< Terug naar resultaten

 • 1

-Start Athens.
+Start Athens

 • 2

-This morning there is a walking tour of Athens, the historical capital of Europe, and the birthplace of democracy, dating back to the Neolithic Age.
-The archaeological sites of major interest that we will visit include the Acropolis and the Museum of Acropolis, also known as the city’s historical centre.
-This walk is actually a journey through history itself, where you will see classic ancient history, architectural evolution, and the city’s development until the 21st century (Classic period, Romaic period, Byzantine, Ottoman occupation, Neoclassic times, and 20th century).The afternoon is free for you to continue to explore Athens on your own, your leader will be able to suggest where to visit.
+Embark on a walking tour of Athens this morning, taking in the Acropolis ruins and artefact-filled Acropolis Museum.
+This walk is a journey through the history of the city, from the classical world ruled by the Olympian deities to the 21st century.
+The afternoon is free for you to explore Athens on your own.
+Your leader can suggest where to visit.
 Please note: During busy periods, the walking tour might take place in the afternoon when it is quieter and the morning will be free.
-Accommodation: Arion Hotel or similarComfortable Hotel
+Accommodation: Arion Hotel or Achilleas Hotel (or similar)

 • 3

-To Nafplio, visiting Ancient Corinth and Mycenae en route.
+To Nafplio, visiting Ancient Corinth and Mycenae en route

 • 4